Eye movement Desensitization and Reprocessing (EMDR) and Relational EMDR Therapy® (R-EMDR)

 EMDR therapy is also a highly effective, approach for treating trauma, including single-incident events as well as PTSD.
 It helps the brain reprocess these experiences so they are no longer stored in a distressing way.

-Relational EMDR (R-EMDR) builds on this foundation by placing greater emphasis on the therapeutic relationship and the role of attachment in healing.
+Relational EMDR (R-EMDR) places a greater emphasis on the therapeutic relationship and the role of attachment in healing.
 This approach is especially helpful for individuals navigating developmental trauma, relational wounds, and long-standing emotional patterns.

 In R-EMDR, the work focuses not only on past experiences, but also on what unfolds in the present moment between therapist and client.
 Within a safe, attuned, and collaborative space, clients are supported in reprocessing trauma, strengthening emotional regulation, and developing a more secure and connected sense of self.